Top 10 Artist Portfolio Websites

 3: Shadowscapes, The Art of Stephanie Law

-There’s so much to compliment here.
-Beautiful watercolors, loose grid display of recent works with zoom in effect, combination of gallery/portfolio/store as well as artist info and CV.
-This site integrates their web store into their entire portfolio, with purchase links on each individual piece whenever available.
-This is a great design move if you’re planning on selling prints or originals on the majority of your works, but those purchase links can get lost if only the occasional piece is available for sale.
+This site integrates their web store into their entire online art portfolio, with purchase links on each individual piece whenever available.
+This is a smart design move if you’re planning on selling prints or originals on the majority of your works, but those purchase links can get lost if site visitors find only the occasional piece available for sale.

 https://www.shadowscapes.com/